ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 -	Come up with changes I would make the most sense in the final design

 #### Deliver the final design – by December 8
--	Use flourish/Tableau to refine the design
+-	Use Flourish/Tableau to refine the design
--	Use shorthand to build the story
+-	Use Shorthand to build the story

 ## Wireframes and storyboards